 By its very nature the institution of marriage and married love is ordered to the procreation and education of [children] and it is in them that it finds its crowning glory...
-Indeed children are the supreme gift of marriage and greatly contribute to the good of the parents themselves. - Second Vatican Council, Pastoral Constitution Gaudium et Spes (1965), no. 48 and 50'
+Indeed children are the supreme gift of marriage and greatly contribute to the good of the parents themselves.

+- Second Vatican Council, Pastoral Constitution Gaudium et Spes (1965), no. 48 and 501

 Throughout the history of the world, across the expanse of societies and cultures, marriage has been understood and protected as the original, primary, and most fundamental pro-child institution.
 Marriage and children are inextricably linked, because marriage is the life-giving union between one man and one woman.
-By its very nature and definition -its core meaning- marriage is ordered to the gift of life and to stewardship of that gift.
+By its very nature and definition -its core meaning-marriage is ordered to the gift of life and to stewardship of that gift.
 Indeed, marriage is for the good of the spouses, that is, husband and wife.
 But marriage is also for the good of children.
-In fact, it is essentially ordered to the procreation and education of children.2 A child is always a supreme gift who deserves the love of both a mother and a father.
+In fact, it is essentially ordered to the procreation and education of children.
+A child is always a supreme gift who deserves the love of both a mother and a father.

 Some today have questioned the meaning of marriage as a pro-child institution because they question marriage as the permanent, exclusive, and fruitful bond of one man and one woman.
 The painful experiences of broken families and divorce have contributed to this questioning, as well as the easing of divorce laws, which have put children more and more into the background.
-The propaganda of the sexual revolution, fostered by the availability of contraception, spread the myth that sex has no consequences.3 Couples are thus tempted to replace genuine spousal love with a "contraceptive mentality,"4 and children sadly become seen as "mistakes" or even "intruders."
+The propaganda of the sexual revolution, fostered by the availability of contraception, spread the myth that sex has no consequences.
+Couples are thus tempted to replace genuine spousal love with a "contraceptive mentality," and children sadly become seen as "mistakes" or even "intruders."
 The modern ideology that sex has no consequences has furthered the casual acceptance of pre- or nonmarital sexual activity (e.g., fornication and adultery), often found in the phenomenon of cohabitation, and has contributed to the epidemic of pornography addiction and its tragic costs.

-In normalizing contraception, the sexual revolution first promised us sex without babies.5 As a consequence of this attempted separation, it has now given us babies without sex.
-The various forms of illicit reproductive technologies6 have given us a dizzying array of bioethical dilemmas.
-In addition to the scourge of abortion,7 which has scarred the hearts of many, efforts to bring a child into the world apart from the loving embrace of their father and mother have led to a false understanding of the child as "a lifestyle choice, a commodity to which all consumers are entitled,"8 rather than a human person-a gift-with inviolable human dignity and inalienable rights.9 sexual difference of man to woman and woman to man-which makes possible a union that is life-giving-is irrelevant to the meaning of marriage.
+In normalizing contraception, the sexual revolution first promised us sex without babies.
+As a consequence of this attempted separation, it has now given us babies without sex.
+The various forms of illicit reproductive technologies have given us a dizzying array of bioethical dilemmas.
+In addition to the scourge of abortion, which has scarred the hearts of many, efforts to bring a child into the world apart from the loving embrace of their father and mother have led to a false understanding of the child as "a lifestyle choice, a commodity to which all consumers are entitled," rather than a human person-a gift-with inviolable human dignity and inalienable rights.

+More recently, the drastic proposal to "redefine" the very meaning of marriage itself to include two persons of the same sex has brought all of these questions to a precipice.
+The proposal to redefine marriage radically separates marriage from children by definition because it claims that the sexual difference of man to woman and woman to man-which makes possible a union that is life-giving-is irrelevant to the meaning of marriage.
 It asserts instead that marriage and children have no intrinsic relationship with each other.
 Furthermore, this proposal to redefine marriage holds that mothers and fathers can be replaced or dispensed with.
 Parenting itself, that is, mothering and fathering, is therefore deconstructed.

-More recently, the drastic proposal to "redefine" the very meaning of marriage itself to include two persons of the same sex has brought all of these questions to a precipice.10 The proposal to redefine marriage radically separates marriage from children by definition because it claims that the